The UK’s growing herd of VCT and EIS-backed unicorns

 Archived article: please remember tax and investment rules and circumstances can change over time.
 This article reflects our views at the time of publication.

 The trend appears to be accelerating.
-The number of unicorns has more than doubled since 2017.
-So far in 2021, 13 new UK tech companies have achieved unicorn status, compared to seven in the whole of 2020.
+The number of unicorns has more than doubled since 2017, with 29 new UK tech companies achieving unicorn status in 2021, compared to seven in 2020.

-Interestingly, out of the UK’s 100 unicorns, seven have been backed by VCTs and EIS funds.
+Interestingly, ten of the UK’s unicorns have been backed by VCTs and EIS funds.
 You can read more below.

 Please remember, past performance is not a guide to the future.
 VCTs and EIS invest in young companies that can and do fail.